 Intent

-In our example messaging app, we have two types of actions: reply and mark-as-read, as declared in the following code sample.
+This guide's example messaging app has the two required types of actions: reply and mark-as-read, as shown in the following code sample.

 private const val ACTION_REPLY = "com.example.REPLY"